 -

-Collection construction: solid wood frame (lifetime guarantee), high-density foam seat cushions
+Collection build: solid wood frame with a lifetime guarantee and high-density foam seat cushions

 -

-Upholstery notes (collection): breathable, cleanable hypoallergenic fabrics; no added flame retardants
+Upholstery notes: breathable, cleanable hypoallergenic fabrics; no added flame retardants

 -

-Cushion description (Laurel line listing language): Dacron-wrapped foam cushions
+Cushion description in listing language: Dacron-wrapped foam cushions

 Scorecard